ninogarcia/Case-Study-Using-R-and-PowerBI/README.md

 DYNAMIC DASHBOARD THRU POWER BI

 I leveraged Power BI to design and develop a dynamic dashboard that presents key data in an interactive and visually appealing format.
-Attached in this repository is the file, and below is a screenshot of the dashboard in action.
+To see it in action [click here](https://app.powerbi.com/view?r=eyJrIjoiMmI3MTk4OGEtOGUxYy00OGIzLThiNjktOGZkNzViODA3NzU5IiwidCI6IjQwZTNhYjgwLTIwMjQtNDVhMy1iZjc2LTdhMDc2MWEyNGQyOSIsImMiOjEwfQ%3D%3D)!

 ![HR ANALYTICS DASHBOARD](https://user-images.githubusercontent.com/7455410/221772410-9d5b20dc-2d45-46c5-a216-cba7e151a4a1.jpg)